 Group Accident Insurance pays you a lump sum cash benefit to help cover your out-of-pocket expenses so you can focus more on getting well and less on the extra expenses an accident can bring.
-You may choose between the Low or Mid Plan.
-Benefits include:
+Plan highlights include:

 Answers about the plan, including eligibility, options, enrollment, customer service and more.

 Aflac is a Fortune 500 company, providing financial protection to more than 50 million people worldwide.
 When an insured gets sick or hurt, Aflac pays cash benefits fairly and promptly directly to the insured (unless assigned otherwise).
 For more than six decades, Aflac voluntary insurance plans have given insureds the opportunity to focus on recovery, not financial stress.

 Continental American Insurance Company (CAIC), a proud member of the Aflac family of insurers, is a wholly-owned subsidiary of Aflac Incorporated and underwrites group coverage.
 CAIC is not licensed to solicit business in New York, Guam, Puerto Rico, or the Virgin Islands.
 This is a brief product overview only.
 Products and benefits vary by state and may not be available in some states.
 Plan design and optional benefits are selected at the employer level.
 The plan has limitations and exclusions that may affect benefits payable.
 Refer to the plan for complete details, limitations, and exclusions.
 For groups sitused in California, group coverage is underwritten by Continental American Life Insurance Company.
 For groups sitused in New York, coverage is underwritten by American Family Life Assurance Company of New York.